Azure/bicep-types-az/generated/streamanalytics/microsoft.streamanalytics/2016-03-01/types.md

 * **lastOutputEventTime**: string (ReadOnly): Value is either an ISO-8601 formatted timestamp indicating the last output event time of the streaming job or null indicating that output has not yet been produced.
 In case of multiple outputs or multiple streams, this shows the latest value in that set.
 * **outputErrorPolicy**: 'Drop' | 'Stop': Indicates the policy to apply to events that arrive at the output and cannot be written to the external storage due to being malformed (missing column values, column values of wrong type or size).
 * **outputs**: [Output](#output)[]: A list of one or more outputs for the streaming job.
 The name property for each output is required when specifying this property in a PUT request.
 This property cannot be modify via a PATCH operation.
 You must use the PATCH API available for the individual output.
-* **outputStartMode**: 'CustomTime' | 'JobStartTime' | 'LastOutputEventTime': This property should only be utilized when it is desired that the job be started immediately upon creation.
-Value may be JobStartTime, CustomTime, or LastOutputEventTime to indicate whether the starting point of the output event stream should start whenever the job is started, start at a custom user time stamp specified via the outputStartTime property, or start from the last event output time.
+* **outputStartMode**: 'CustomTime' | 'JobStartTime' | 'LastOutputEventTime': Value may be JobStartTime, CustomTime, or LastOutputEventTime to indicate whether the starting point of the output event stream should start whenever the job is started, start at a custom user time stamp specified via the outputStartTime property, or start from the last event output time.
 * **outputStartTime**: string: Value is either an ISO-8601 formatted time stamp that indicates the starting point of the output event stream, or null to indicate that the output event stream will start whenever the streaming job is started.
 This property must have a value if outputStartMode is set to CustomTime.
 * **provisioningState**: string (ReadOnly): Describes the provisioning status of the streaming job.
 * **sku**: [Sku](#sku): The properties that are associated with a SKU.